CloudyKit/jet/README.md

 #### Contributing

-Any contribution is welcome, if you found a bug please report in the issues tracker.
+Any contribution is welcome, if you find a bug please report.

 #### Thanks